-To help policymakers, parents and the press see the need for the new rules, we're gathering examples of the unhealthy food marketing students are currently exposed to.
-Please share your own examples, and stay tuned for more details on how you can support a strong final rule.
+And to help policymakers, parents and the press see the need for the new rules, we're gathering examples of the unhealthy food marketing students are currently exposed to.
+Please share your own examples.

 The FMW fosters ideas and momentum around national, state, and local strategies.
 It serves as a forum for researchers and advocates to share information, support one another’s work, and identify priorities for research and action.